gribovod/find-deletable-branches/README.md

 # find-deletable-branches

-Finds Git branches that have been merged into a specified main branch.
+This script lists all local or remote branches that have already been merged into the main branch (e.g., 'master' or 'main').
+It displays the branch name, the date it was merged, and the merge commit ID.
+The output is sorted by merge date, with the most recent merges appearing first.
+The results are displayed on the screen and also saved to a file named 'deletable_branches_report.txt'.
+This helps identify branches that are safe to delete.

 # How to use?
 1. Git must be installed on your computer